Archive for the ‘From the armchair’ category

 Except.
 One of my all-time favourite books is A Confederacy of Dunces by John Kennedy Toole.
 A book that might never have seen the light of day, if not for Toole’s mother and her persistence in bringing the novel to the attention of an instructor at Loyola University in New Orleans: one Walker Percy.

 What a strange thing, at least to me.
 One of my favourite books, one that stands alone and unconnected in any obvious way (The Neon Bible notwithstanding) to anything else in my book collection, or indeed to anything I’ve ever read—is tangentially yet distinctly connected to a song on an album that likewise stands relatively alone within my music collection (and listening history).
-This connection so surprised me that, without any further knowledge of the book or its author, I immediately went out and bought a copy.
+This connection so surprised me that, without any further knowledge of the book or its author, as soon as the snow was cleared I immediately went out and bought a copy.

 In reading Love in the Ruins, having no expectations or preconceptions about what I was getting into, I felt a bit like Percy did upon reading Confederacy: as he wrote in its introduction,